WojciechMigda/zfec/README.rst

 blocks of the original data (called "primary blocks") and "secondary blocks", and produces the original data.

-The encoding is parameterized by two integers, k and m.  m is the total number of blocks produced, and k is how many of those blocks are necessary to reconstruct the original data.  m is required to be at least 1 and at most 256, and k is required to be at least 1 and at most m.
+The encoding is parameterized by two integers, *k* and *m*.  *m* is the total number of blocks produced, and *k* is how many of those blocks are necessary to reconstruct the original data.  *m* is required to be at least 1 and at most 256, and *k* is required to be at least 1 and at most *m*.

-(Note that when k == m then there is no point in doing erasure coding -- it degenerates to the equivalent of the Unix "split" utility which simply splits the input into successive segments.
-Similarly, when k == 1 it degenerates to the equivalent of the unix "cp" utility -- each block is a complete copy of the input data.)
+(Note that when *k* == *m* then there is no point in doing erasure coding -- it degenerates to the equivalent of the Unix "split" utility which simply splits the input into successive segments.
+Similarly, when *k* == 1 it degenerates to the equivalent of the unix "cp" utility -- each block is a complete copy of the input data.)

-Note that each "primary block" is a segment of the original data, so its size is 1/k'th of the size of original data, and each "secondary block" is of the same size, so the total space used by all the blocks is m/k times the size of the original data (plus some padding to fill out the last primary block to be the same size as all the others).
+Note that each "primary block" is a segment of the original data, so its size is 1/*k*'th of the size of original data, and each "secondary block" is of the same size, so the total space used by all the blocks is *m*/*k* times the size of the original data (plus some padding to fill out the last primary block to be the same size as all the others).
 In addition to the data contained in the blocks themselves there are also a few pieces of metadata which are necessary for later reconstruction.
-Those pieces are: 1.  the value of K, 2.  the value of M, 3.  the sharenum of each block, 4.  the number of bytes of padding that were used.
+Those pieces are: 1.  the value of *K*, 2.  the value of *M*, 3.  the sharenum of each block, 4.  the number of bytes of padding that were used.
 The "zfec" command-line tool compresses these pieces of data and prepends them to the beginning of each share, so each the sharefile produced by the "zfec" command-line tool is between one and four bytes larger than the share data alone.

-The decoding step requires as input k of the blocks which were produced by the encoding step.
+The decoding step requires as input *k* of the blocks which were produced by the encoding step.
 The decoding step produces as output the data that was earlier input to the encoding step.